 By Theodore S. Rappaport, Robert W. Heath Jr., Robert C. Daniels, and James N. Murdock

 Prentice Hall, 2014

 Millimeter wave (mmWave) is today’s breakthrough frontier for emerging wireless mobile cellular networks, wireless local area networks, personal area networks, and vehicular communications.
 In their forthcoming book, Millimeter Wave Wireless Communications, four of the field’s pioneers draw on their immense experience as researchers, entrepreneurs, inventors, and consultants, empowering engineers at all levels to succeed with mmWave.
-Theodore S. Rappaport is the David Lee/Ernst Weber Professor of Electrical Engineering at the NYU Polytechnic School of Engineering and the founding director of NYU WIRELESS, the world’s first academic research center to combine engineering, computer science, and medicine.
+Theodore S. Rappaport is the David Lee/Ernst Weber Professor of Electrical Engineering at the NYU Tandon School of Engineering and the founding director of NYU WIRELESS, the world’s first academic research center to combine engineering, computer science, and medicine.